 UVA1 phototherapy is not available in New Zealand.
 It is mainly used for atopic dermatitis, systemic sclerosis, morphoea, urticaria pigmentosa, disseminated granuloma annulare, lichen sclerosus, CTCL and graft-versus-host disease.

 Extracorporeal photopheresis is not available in New Zealand.
-It is mainly used for erythrodermic CTCL (Sézary syndrome) & chronic graft-versus-host disease but has also been successfully applied to autoimmune diseases such as systemic sclerosis, pemphigus and connective tissue disease.
+It is mainly used for erythrodermic CTCL (Sézary syndrome) and chronic graft-versus-host disease but has also been successfully applied to autoimmune diseases such as systemic sclerosis, pemphigus and connective tissue disease.

 The initial assessment of the patient should include evaluation of:

-- Age, sex, social & economic factors
+- Age, sex, social and economic factors

 - The skin disease